ph-kiet/schedoule/README.md

 - Ensure Docker and Docker Compose are running before starting the server.
 - Verify that the `.env` files in both `/client` and `/qr` are correctly configured for your environment.
 - If you encounter issues, check the Docker container logs using `docker compose logs` for server-side troubleshooting.
-- The Client and QR will run in development mode.